justinsane/justinsane.github.io/index.md

 Justin is quite different in that he considers endurance sports fun: triathlons, cycling, running, and hiking.
 Travel experiences and exploring the less-traveled path are important to both Justin and his fiance.
 They're also constantly improving their kitchen chops and sharing new recipes with friends and family.

-# About my Website
+## About my Website

-I built this site using Jekyll which is hosted on Github Pages (for free, thanks Github!).
-Side note - if you're looking for a simple, personal website let's connect.
-I'm happy to help you get started.
+I built this site using Jekyll which is hosted on Github Pages (gratuitously, thanks Github!).
+Side note - if you're looking for a simple, personal website I'm happy to help.
+[Let's connect](/contact).